Everlast-Networks/Post-Quantum-TLS/README.md

 - A local forward proxy for clients that cannot embed PQC primitives;
 - A reverse proxy for servers that need PQC protection in front of an existing upstream;
 - Windows, Linux, and macOS platform support.
+- Evaluation on mobile (iOS and Android) or embedded platforms (ARM and RISC-V) through mobile support.

 ## Documentation